odino/odino.github.com/source/_posts/2019-02-13-abs-1-dot-1-0-released-a-bit-more-of-python-and-a-bit-more-of-bash-for-the-most-programming-language-out-there.markdown

 Well...every language has one!

-You can now pause execution of a script by sleeping for certain amount of milliseconds:
+You can now pause execution of a script by sleeping for a certain amount of milliseconds:

 ```
 echo("This will be printed immediately")